Atmospheric composition and air quality modelling (Background)

 Schematic overview of potential GAW services

-SAG APPs Objectives and membership
+SAG APPs Objectives

 The main objective of the SAG-Apps is to further develop a portfolio of modelling products and services related to atmospheric composition, and more specifically to demonstrate the usefulness of exchanging chemical observational data in Near-Real-Time in support of monitoring and forecasting applications.
-The rationale of forming the SAG-Apps is WMO’s strategy to provide advise and support to the meteorological institutions to broaden their services and products from conventional weather forecast to services that include aspects of the atmospheric environment.
+The rationale of forming the SAG-Apps is WMO’s strategy to provide advise and support to the meteorological institutions to broaden their services and products from the conventional weather forecast to services that include aspects of the atmospheric environment.
 The vision is that development of a portfolio of demonstration projects (i.e. designing concepts, endorsing initiatives, stimulating communities to develop these projects) will provide the necessary impetus to speed up the emergence and expansion of such services.
-These developments will not only benefit NRT applications, but also provide a closer link to assessment activities, such as they are currently performed under the TF HTAP and partner organizations in the health (e.g., WHO), agriculture/vegetation (e.g. CLRTAP) and climate communities (e.g. CCMI).
+These developments will not only benefit NRT applications but also provide a closer link to assessment activities, such as they are currently performed under the TF HTAP and partner organizations in the health (e.g., WHO), agriculture/vegetation (e.g. CLRTAP) and climate communities (e.g. CCMI).